Why I (probably) won't become a React Developer

 This gave me a false idea of where I actually am with React.

 Because I can only dedicate my spare time to the Gatsby projects, an hour here and there, the cumulative time spent developing using this library is minimal.
-Yes, I have what would be considered a basic understanding of the build of components, routing, data collection… and so on.
+Yes, I have what would be considered a basic understanding of the React developer tools, build of components, routing, data collection… and so on.
 This basic understanding is in the context of someone who has worked on a few personal projects.
 Very different to someone who may have had an entry role as a React developer, working around 8 hours a day.

-I saw what I was facing in a recent tech test I received for a developer role.
+I saw what I was facing in a recent tech test I received for a React developer role.
 It included doing things like data collection and routing.
 However, because my knowledge is still significantly infant in terms of paid-for work, I found myself going to tutorials around the internet to complete the task.

 In other words, plagiarism.

-What chance would I have on real-world React applications if I relied on asking my mate to show me his work?
+What chance would I have on real-world React developer applications if I relied on asking my mate to show me his work?

 I would be found out in an instant.
 Straight to the back of the dole queue.